puppetlabs/bolt/documentation/bolt_project_directories.md

 ## Project directory structure

-The default paths for all Bolt configuration, code, and data are relative to the modulepath.
+The default paths for all Bolt configuration, code, and data are relative to the module path.

 |Directory|Description|
 |---------|-----------|